mnievesc/Short-Awk-Tutorial/README.md

 ```
 awk '{ print $1 }' chr7.bed
 ```
 Now if we wanted to save the output of our awk commands to file instead of printing it to the screen we need to use `>` and provide the program with a new file name.
 We can view our new file using `cat`.
-Let us leave that file in our directory for now, but can you think of how we could erase it?
+Let us leave that file in our directory for now, but can you think of how we could erase it using the command line?
 ```
 awk '{ print $1 }' chr7.bed > newfile
 cat newfile